Biden administration begins flying migrants expelled via Title 42 into Mexico amid COVID fears

 There have reportedly been more than 200,000 migrant apprehensions in July

-The Biden administration has started flying migrants expelled via Title 42 public health protections deep into the Mexican interior amid fears over not just rising border numbers, but also an increase in COVID-19 cases related to the delta variant, Fox News learned.
+The Biden administration has started flying migrants removed under Title 42 health protections deep into the Mexican interior amid fears over not just rising border numbers, but also an increase in COVID-19 cases related to the delta variant.

 The administration has continued to expel single adults and some migrant families using the Title 42 order initially introduced during the Trump administration and which was recently extended last week by the Centers for Disease Control and Prevention (CDC).
 The order allows for the rapid expulsion of migrants, who are often quickly turned away at the border, due to the COVID-19 pandemic.